Why Do Guinea Pigs Squeak? 8 Possible Reasons Vet-Verified Reasons

 1. Dinner Time

-If your Guinea Pig believes it is time for food and that food hasn’t been forthcoming, it will squeak loudly to get your attention and let you know of your feeding failings.
-This is probably the most common cause of Guinea Pig squeaks and one that owners will need to get used to, and it is easy to identify if this is the problem.
+If your guinea pigs believe it is time for food and that food hasn’t been forthcoming, they will squeak loudly to get your attention and let you know of your feeding failings.
+This is probably the most common cause of guinea pigs’ squeaks and one that owners will need to get used to, and it is easy to identify if this is the problem.
 Check the food bowl and hay bowl, and check whether it is feeding time.
+Guinea pigs can quickly learn if certain activities you perform are related to food (such as opening a fridge door) and will often squeak in anticipation of a treat whenever you do so.

 2. Attention Seeking

-Wanting food is one reason that a Guinea Pig might want to catch your attention.
-If you have an especially friendly Guinea Pig, one that has been well-socialized and is used to regular handling, your Cavie could be letting you know that it is time to be picked up or time for you to play.
-If your Guinea Pig wants to be picked up, it will likely approach the edge of its enclosure, near where you are while making sounds because it knows this is likely to get your attention.
+Wanting food is one reason that guinea pigs might want to catch your attention.
+If you have an especially friendly guinea pig, one that has been well-socialized and is used to regular handling, your cavy could be letting you know that it is time to be picked up or time for you to play.
+If your guinea pig wants to be picked up, they will likely approach the edge of their enclosure, near where you are while making sounds because they know this is likely to get your attention.

 3. Excitement

-Guinea Pigs also make noise when they’re excited.
+Guinea pigs also make noise when they’re excited.
 The excitement could be because it is dinner time or because you’ve put a favorite treat in the hutch.
-It could be that your Guinea Pigs are having a really good time playing, or it could genuinely be that your Cavie is excited to see you walk into the room.
+It could be that your guinea pigs are having a really good time playing, or it could genuinely be that yours is excited to see you walk into the room.

 4. Comfortable in Your Presence